 Transport of Dangerous Goods

-In order to ensure consistency between the regulatory systems in every country and every mode for the transport of dangerous goods, the United Nations has developed mechanisms for the harmonization of transport conditions for all modes for transport (TDG).
-This harmonization occurs in the SubCommittee of Experts on the Transport of Dangerous Goods (UNSCETDG). https://www.unece.org/trans/danger/danger.htm The result of this effort is the UN Model Regulations, which is used by many countries as the basis of the country’s TDG regulations.
-The UN Model Regulations is currently in the 16th revision.
+To ensure consistency between regulatory systems throughout the world, the United Nations (UN) established a sub-committee dedicated to forming appropriate harmonization regulations for the transport of dangerous goods.
+This harmonization occurs in the UN Sub-Committee of Experts (SCE) on the Transport of Dangerous Goods (TDG).
+The UN SCE TDG considers proposed changes to the UN Model Regulations for the Transport of Dangerous Goods, which is used by many countries as the basis of the country’s TDG regulations.
+The UN Model Regulation for the Transport of Dangerous Goods is currently in the 22nd Revision (2021).

 Globally Harmonized System

 In the 1990s, the United Nations Economic Commission for Europe embarked on a journey to design a universal chemical classification system for the entire world.
 It was believed that a universal chemical classification system would help to decrease the number of accidents in the workplace and home environments resulting from improper use of chemical products.
 It was also believed that a universal chemical classification system would decrease the cost of doing business around the world because in theory one label could be used for the same product sold in many different countries.
 The development and maintenance of the Globally Harmonized System of Classification and Labeling of Chemicals (GHS) was formally commissioned by the United Nations and assigned to the Subcommittee of Experts on the GHS (UNSCEGHS).

 As noted above, the reasons for setting the objective of harmonization were many.
 The UNSCEGHS operates with the goal that, when fully implemented, the GHS will:

 - Enhance the protection of human health and the environment by providing an internationally comprehensible system for hazard communication;

 - Provide a recognized framework for those countries without an existing system;

 - Reduce the need for testing and evaluation of chemicals; and